jairus-m/Strava_API/README.md

 3. Analyze my activity data.
 This data includes cycling, running, hiking, climbing, swimming, and other sports that I have logged since 2017.

-4. Create a reproducible script with functions.
+4. Create a reproducible script with defined functions, API call, and data wrangling.

 5. Create a pipline to Tableau for analysis, visualization, and exploration from outside users.